1. What documents should I take when visiting one of servizz.gov’s hubs?

 6. What can I do if I don't receive a reply within a stipulated timeframe?

-You may contact servizz.gov offices by email email@example.com or phone 153.
+You can visit one of servizz.gov offices, send an email to [email protected] or phone Freephone 153.

 7. What is a Power of Attorney?